panosangel/alt-wiki/Service - SSH.md

 ```bash
 ssh-copy-id -i ~/.ssh/id_rsa_username.pub <remote_username>@<remote_machine>:<port>
 ```
-**Note:** The remore server should still allow password-logins at this point in order to use `ssh-copy-id`.
+**Note:** The remote server should still allow password-logins at this point in order to use `ssh-copy-id`.
-Otherwise login to the server and copy user's public key manually.
+Otherwise, login to the server and copy user's public key manually.

 ## Server configuration